 Although medical marijuana is nontoxic, smoking it can be hazardous over the long term because toxic compounds are created in the combustion process.
-Fortunately there are options for the administration of cannabis but in general all different ways of administrating hemp oil or raw marijuana can be combined with no harmful side effects.
-Also there are vaporizers that allow for inhalation or what amounts to transdermal treatments into the lungs without burning the marijuana.
+Fortunately there are options for the administration of cannabis but in general all different ways of administrating hemp oil or raw cannabis can be combined with no harmful side effects.
+Also there are cannabis vaporizers that allow for inhalation or what amounts to transdermal treatments into the lungs without burning the marijuana.
 It’s a cool clean smoke of powerful medicine.

 Smoking marijuana has limited medical value when used exclusively, especially when it is inhaled through burning.
 It can reduce blood sugar; it can also help reduce ocular pressure for people with glaucoma.
 Most people know of marijuana’s ability to reduce nausea, and smoking marijuana will often reduce the pain associated with many medical conditions.
 Smoking “grass” does make a person relax, which in itself can be quite beneficial.
 Smoking does help reduce the symptoms of many conditions but in general it does not work on a curative level like oral consumption does.

 Rick Simpson, the most courageous medical marijuana expert of them all, says, “Smoking is the least effective method of using hemp as a medicine.
 The power of hemp medicine is magnified many times when the concentrated essential oil of the hemp plant is produced.
 If you want to see the real medicinal magic in the hemp plant, start ingesting high-grade hemp oil.
-When one starts ingesting the raw, unburned THC and its associated cannabinoids, medical miracles often occur.
+When one starts ingesting the raw cannabis, unburned THC and its associated cannabinoids, medical miracles often occur.
 When a person smokes a joint, over 90% of the medicinal aspect of the plant material goes up in smoke.
 It’s ironic to see people who have taken chemotherapy smoke hemp to reduce their nausea.
 They are smoking the very substance that, if taken properly, could cure them.”

 Marijuana taken in edible form usually takes from 40 minutes to one hour to start working and the peak effect is at two hours.
-The effects last though from six to eight hours, which is very convenient for those patients who want to sleep or have longer control of pain.
+The edible marijuana effects last though from six to eight hours, which is very convenient for those patients who want to sleep or have longer control of pain.

-The key to proper use of oral marijuana is to know how much to eat so as to get the best medicinal effect without taking too much.
+The key to proper use of edible marijuana is to know how much to eat so as to get the best medicinal effect without taking too much.
 The general rule is, if you buy an edible product from a registered marijuana dispensary, cut the edible product into four pieces and eat one piece to start.
 Wait at least one hour.
 If you feel braver start with half!
 If you feel the effects of the medication, do not eat any more.
 If you do not feel the effects of the medication, you can eat another piece.
 There have been patients who unknowingly have ingested too much and have felt “too high,” nausea, vomiting, and very groggy, so it’s best to start out slow in the beginning.
 If you do not feel much at a full dose than try a dose and a half or even two doses.

 Marijuana is lipophilic, which means that it can be dissolved into a fat-soluble substance and readily enter cell membranes.
 In other words, it can be effective when applied topically on the skin.
 Marijuana can be used transdermally to relieve pain from many conditions.
 Medical marijuana can be a balm, lotion, ointment or rubbing alcohol solution.
 In the old days when people only had plants to use for medication, many patients would soak marijuana leaves in alcohol and apply them as a poultice to an arthritic or swollen joint.